Alabama sturgeon: Recent efforts

 In May 2008, the Fish and Wildlife Service proposed designating 245 mi of the Alabama River and 81 mi of the lower portion of its tributary, the Cahaba River, as critical habitat for the fish.
 Although the rivers are dammed at multiple locations, management of the river flows is expected to continue unchanged.
 In July 2009, fish researchers lost contact with the only known live Alabama sturgeon.
 The fish had been given an electronic tracking device in hopes that the fish would lead them to other members of the species, but the device stopped working.

 In August 2013, the Fish and Wildlife Service released the "Recovery Plan for the Alabama Sturgeon (Scaphirhynchus suttkusi)".
 It includes a plan to establish a captive stock that can produce fingerlings to be released back into the wild and to improve the habitat in the Alabama River through operational changes at Claiborne and Millers Ferry Lock and Dams.

+The Alabama Department of Conservation and Natural Resources (ADCNR) continues to sample for Alabama sturgeons.
+It is predicted that 5–6 reproductively active males and females would need to be captured within the same year to ensure successful propagation.

 Studies from 2014 and 2015 indicated that despite the very few sightings over the last decade, the species is still extant.
 This is due to numerous traces of recent Alabama sturgeon DNA (environmental DNA) found in water samples gathered from the river.

+More recent eDNA sampling found Alabama sturgeon DNA in the Alabama, Cahaba, Mobile, and Tombigbee Rivers.
+During spawning season (April), researchers found a greater number of Alabama sturgeon eDNA detections.
+There were increased detections in the Tombigbee River during December, which suggests that Alabama sturgeons may be migrating there for the winter.